 LARC Office Location: NPB 2.104

 Dr. Perret-Gentil serves as University Veterinarian and Director of the Laboratory Animal Resources Center (LARC) at the University of Texas at San Antonio (UTSA).
-His experience as a Veterinarian (since 1987), and in Comparative Medicine (since 1993) help provide the necessary leadership for UTSA’s animal care and use program.
-He led UTSA to its first-ever Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC) accreditation, a key step towards becoming a Tier One research institution.
+His experience involves a Veterinary career (since 1987), and Laboratory Animal Medicine focus (since 1993).
+He has helped several institutions become AAALAC International (Association for Assessment and Accreditation of Laboratory Animal Care International) accredited including his current institution.

-Past research interests focused on minimally invasive surgery and its comparatively mild effect on the body’s physiology when compared to open surgery.
-His current didactic interests are in rodent surgery, anesthesia and analgesia, as well as, biomethodologies.
+Past research interests focused on minimally invasive surgery and its relative mild effect on the body’s physiology when compared to open surgery.
+His current didactic interests are in rodent surgery, anesthesia and analgesia, as well as biomethodologies.
 His specific areas of experience & training emphasis are in experimental surgery and preparing programs for AAALAC accreditation.

-Dr. Perret-Gentil has served or is currently serving on the Board of Directors of the Academy of Surgical Research and the Texas Society for Biomedical Research, and is a founding member of the American Association for Laboratory Animal Science (AALAS) Government Relations Committee.
+Dr. Perret-Gentil has served or is currently serving as board member of the Academy of Surgical Research and the Texas Society for Biomedical Research, and is a founding member of the American Association for Laboratory Animal Science (AALAS) Government Relations Committee.

 Please visit the following link to view the ACLAM position statement